-• Detail, fabricate and install reinforcing material using a blueprint or placing sheet.
+Detail, fabricate and install reinforcing material using a blueprint or placing sheet.

-- As per Level 1 content

 - 2. Detail, fabricate and install rebar from a structural drawing or similar source

 - Location of work to be performed

 - List of materials

 - Placing order and support requirements

 - Measure, mark, cut, place, tie